noarrassam/Human-Resources/README.md

 ## Description

-It is a Full Stack app for Human Resources to Register Employees and add upload their information details through files using React TypeScript in the Frontend to Node, Express, MongoDB in the backend.
+It is a Full Stack app for Human Resources to Register Employees and upload their information details through files using React TypeScript in the Frontend to Node, Express, MongoDB in the backend.

 ## Used